Textualize/py-tree-sitter-languages/README.rst

 Binary Python wheels for all tree sitter languages.

+This is a fork of `py-tree-sitter-languages` which adds support for Python 3.13.

+Note that it does not add support for the newer tree-sitter versions - this is primarily intended to ensure Textual applications can use syntax highlighting on modern Python versions.

 `py-tree-sitter`_ is a fantastic library that provides Python bindings for the even more fantastic `tree-sitter`_ parsing library.